agambino720/tumor_identification_model/README.md

 ## Final Model Performance on Evaluation Data
-The final binary classification model achieved a test loss of 0.1526 and a test accuracy of 92.26%.
+The final binary classification model achieved a test loss of 0.1526 and a test accuracy of 92.26%, outperforming the baseline CNN model as well as other prior iterations.
 It was particularly effective in identifying tumor cases, with a recall of 0.8684 and a precision of 0.8684, making it a reliable tool for assisting in tumor detection.
 However, the model struggled with non-tumor cases, achieving a recall of only 0.20.
 These metrics imply that while the model is effective in detecting tumors, it has limitations in distinguishing non-tumor cases from tumors, which could lead to false positives.

 The implications of these metrics are significant.
 The high recall for tumor cases suggests that the model is well-suited for deployment in settings where missing a tumor diagnosis could have severe consequences.
 However, the lower precision for non-tumor cases indicates that the model may require further refinement to reduce the number of false positives.
 In practice, this model would be most useful as an initial screening tool, flagging potential tumor cases for further review by a specialist.